-Gloucester Cathedral traces its roots to the Minster of St. Peter, established c.679AD by Osric, King of the Saxon Hwicce, a sub-kingdom of Mercia.
-The exact site of Osric's abbey is not known, and in 1058 it was replaced by a new abbey built across the north-west corner of the old Roman walls.
-It was on this site that the first Norman abbot of Gloucester, Abbot Serlo, began construction of what was to become Gloucester Cathedral in 1089.
+Gloucester Cathedral traces its roots to the Minster of St. Peter, established c.679AD by Osric, king of the Saxon Hwicce, a sub-kingdom of Mercia.
+Osric's abbey church is believed to have been located somewhere within the modern-day cathedral precinct, though the exact site is not known.
+It was replaced in 1058 by a new church, which some sources report was built on the site of today's cathedral based on an early-17th century source that is not considered reliable.
+Construction of what became the cathedral was begun by the Norman Abbot Serlo in 1089, on a site that straddled the north-west corner of the old Roman wall.
+It is likely that the wall in this area was dismantled for use as building materials for the new abbey.
 Although not yet complete, the abbey church was consecrated in 1100 as the church of the Benedictine Abbey of St. Peter.

 1104–1122 – Completion of the nave